YounesMakhlouf/simulation-game/README.md

 ## 📖 About This Project

 Have you ever wanted to change the course of history?
-Congress of Shadows is a sophisticated, open-source engine for building and playing turn-based historical simulations, powered by a multi-agent AI system.
+Clash of Titans is a sophisticated, open-source engine for building and playing turn-based historical simulations, powered by a multi-agent AI system.
 This project transforms the original PhiloAgents framework into a dynamic grand strategy game.
 Instead of just chatting with historical figures, you become one.
 You will navigate a high-stakes crisis, competing against other AI-powered characters, each with their own secret goals and personalities.
 The entire simulation is refereed by an autonomous AI Judge, who secretly guides the narrative based on a hidden "Undergame" that players must deduce to truly win.

 ### Key Features: